BBai-Tips/bbai/CONVENTIONS.md

 ## Security
 - Use environment variables for sensitive configuration
 - Data input is always sanitized and validated
+- LLM only has access to files added to the conversation by `bbai`
+- `bbai` should not add files that are outside the current git repo

 ## Testing & Documentation
 - Write unit tests for new functions/classes